PostHog/posthog.com/contents/blog/the-posthog-array-1-31-0.md

 - Following our [lemonade redesign](/blog/the-posthog-array-1-30-0#fresh-new-look-and-feel) we now have a ton more UI improvements.
 In particular tables got a pretty slick facelift.
 - We've improved the layout configuration for dashboards so they'll be more responsive and look better on very small or very large screens.
 - Pushed significant improvements to the recordings list load time.
-- Introducing a new funnel query builder.
-We now group advanced options separately, so you funnel definition is clearer.
+- Introducing a new funnel query builder!
+We now group advanced options separately, so funnel definition is clearer.
-- Fixed bug in feature flags when in certain cases a 0% release was considered as a 100% release.
+- Fixed a bug in Feature Flags where a 0% release was sometimes considered as a 100% release.
-- Fixed bug where private project names were shown to members who shouldn't have access.
+- Fixed a bug where private project names were shown to members who shouldn't have access.
 - Plus 350+ improvements & fixes.

 ### Deprecation & removal notices

 1. This version (`1.31.0`) no longer supports a Postgres-only deployment of PostHog.
 Read [our migration guide](/docs/self-host/migrate-from-postgres-to-clickhouse) for instructions on moving over to a ClickHouse version.
 ClickHouse provides faster queries and is optimized for very large volumes of data, and you will also get a new lot of features.
-2. We're deprecating the **Sessions** insight (distribution of session length).
+2. We're [deprecating the **Sessions** insight](/blog/sessions-removal) (distribution of session length).
 Please [reach out](/support) if you have any feedback on this.

-### Talk to us on how we can improve
+### Talk to us about how we can improve

 We’re always working on improving the product experience and would love to talk to you!
 Please join one of our Product, Engineering, or Marketing team members on a quick 30-min call to help us understand how to improve.
 Schedule directly [on Calendly](https://calendly.com/posthog-feedback).